BananaAcid/wordpress.filelist/readme.md

 Generates pure HTML, you may want to style it, otherwise you get a ordered list with links.

-> Watchout for `Filelist Pro` to be able to list folders and more.
+> Watch out for `Filelist Pro` to be able to list folders and more.